 Donations to educational institutions, public health care facilities, approved charities, and the Technology Development Fund for Education are deductible in the amount donated but not exceeding 10% of net income after all allowances and deductions.

-A double deduction is allowed in respect of donations to support certain educational programmes and cultural activities.
+A double deduction is allowed in respect of donations to support certain educational programmes and cultural activities and state hospitals.

-In addition, donations to various educational institutions or sports entities from 1 January 2016 to 31 December 2018 are allowed a double deduction.
+In addition, donations made by electronic means to various educational institutions from 1 January 2019 to 31 December 2019 are allowed a double deduction.

 Life insurance premiums

 Life insurance premiums, in an amount not exceeding THB 100,000, paid by a taxpayer on one's own life are allowed as a deduction, provided that the insurance policies are for a minimum period of ten years and the insurer is carrying on a life insurance business in Thailand.
-The amount of any embedded health or accident premium will not be deductible, except as noted below.
-Moreover, if the policy includes a savings plan that provides an annual return to the policy holder exceeding 20% of the annual premium, the entire premium will be non-deductible.
+If the policy includes a savings plan that provides an annual return to the policy holder exceeding 20% of the annual premium, the entire premium will be non-deductible.

 In addition, the amount paid, up to a maximum of THB 10,000, for a life insurance premium for the taxpayer's spouse who does not earn income is also allowed, provided the marital status exists throughout the tax year.